CEST — Central European Summer Time

 What is the UTC offset for CEST?

-The UTC offset for CEST is UTC+2.
-That means places using Central European Summer Time are two hours ahead of Coordinated Universal Time during the period when CEST is observed.
+The exact UTC offset for CEST is UTC+2.
+That means CEST is two hours ahead of Coordinated Universal Time.

 Which countries use CEST?

 CEST is used in Albania, Andorra, Austria, Belgium, Bosnia and Herzegovina, Croatia, Czechia, Denmark, France, Germany, Gibraltar, Hungary, Italy, Liechtenstein, Luxembourg, Malta, Monaco, Montenegro, Netherlands, North Macedonia, Norway, Poland, San Marino, Serbia, Slovakia, Slovenia, Spain, Svalbard and Jan Mayen, Sweden, Switzerland, and Vatican.
-Because this covers a large share of Europe, CEST appears frequently in travel bookings, business calendars, and multinational scheduling.
+This makes it one of the most widely recognized summer time abbreviations in Europe.

-Are there other time zone abbreviations with the same offset as CEST?
+Are there other abbreviations with the same UTC offset as CEST?